john-azzaro/Study-Mongoose-Schemas/README.md

 In this example, we'll create a seperate collection for author and link them to to each review we make.
 To do this, we need to first create a new authorSchema, create a new author mdoel, and link that schema to the author property in the carSchema.

 ### STEP 1: Create a new schema for your updateable information (e.g. author):
 ------
-In this step, instead of having your author propertied (i.e. first name, last name, user name) in each and every document, we want ot create a seperae schema.
+In this step, instead of having your author propertied (i.e. first name, last name, user name) in each and every document, we want to create a seperae schema.
 ```JavaScript
     const authorSchema = mongoose.Schema({                // create a new author schema
         firstName: String,